dfinity/portal/docs/samples/dex.md

 ## Overview

-To enable DeFi applications on the IC, canisters need to interact with token canisters and the ledger canister.
+To enable DeFi applications on ICP, canisters need to interact with token canisters and the ledger canister.
 This sample dapp illustrates how to facilitate these interactions.
 You can see a quick introduction on [YouTube](https://youtu.be/fLbaOmH24Gs).

-The sample exchange is implemented in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/defi) and [Rust](https://github.com/dfinity/examples/tree/master/rust/defi) and can be seen [running on the IC](https://gzz56-daaaa-aaaal-qai2a-cai.ic0.app/).
+The sample exchange is implemented in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/defi) and [Rust](https://github.com/dfinity/examples/tree/master/rust/defi) and can be seen [running on ICP](https://gzz56-daaaa-aaaal-qai2a-cai.ic0.app/).

 ## Architecture

-The design of the IC allows for more complex on-chain computation.
+The design of ICP allows for more complex on-chain computation.
 In combination with cheap storage, it is possible to have on-chain order books.
 This sample code takes advantage of these features and stores user balances and orders inside the exchange canister.
 The sample exchange functionality can be condensed into the following steps:

 -   Exchange takes custody of funds (different mechanism for tokens and ICP, see below).